 Almost all Corsican roads are mountainous and narrow with numerous bends.
 Many are minor roads in a poorer state of repair than would be expected in the UK.
 Please drive very carefully, especially at first, as it may take you some time before you feel comfortable driving on them.
 Extra care will need to be taken for guests staying in properties accessed by an unmade road.
 It is not unknown to encounter cows, pigs or other animals in the middle of the road so stay alert, especially at night when they are not readily visible.
 Drive well on the right hand side, remembering that minor, narrow roads may be unmarked but are still two-way.
 Bridges are often single track.

 Remember that when rain occurs after a long dry period, the roads can become extremely slippery so always exercise caution.
 Unless otherwise indicated, a speed limit of 50km/h applies in built up areas.
-Outside built up areas and on single carriageway main roads, speed limits are 90km/h (80km/h in wet conditions), and on the few dual carriageways on the island, 110km/h (100km/h in wet conditions).
+Outside built up areas and on single carriageway main roads, speed limits are 90km/h (80km/h in wet conditions and on rural two or three-lane roads), and on the few dual carriageways on the island, 110km/h (100km/h in wet conditions).

 Random police checks are quite common, as are breathalyser checks.
 Always have your documentation to hand (driving licence, identification, rental car contract, insurance documents for the vehicle), wear your seatbelt and never drink and drive (0.05% blood alcohol concentration is the legal limit and fines can reach 3000 euros).
 It is also against the law in France to use your mobile phone whilst driving and you could incur an on the spot fine.